analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 -   given the nuances, worth building test cases to validate results for the dataset one is working with
 -   argument input:
     -   SQL standard includes a RESPECT NULLS or IGNORE NULLS clause for certain window functions
-    -   IGNORE NULLS not implemented in PostgreSQL; included in other DB vendor SQL (i.e. Redshift, etc)
+    -   IGNORE NULLS not implemented in PostgreSQL; often included in other DB vendor SQL (i.e. Redshift, etc)
     -   NULL treatment is specific to the function use case (i.e. AVG(column_x) ignores NULLs vs COUNT(\*) includes NULLs)
 -   partition:
     -   NULLs included in a partition column are treated as a single group